Dear Boards of Directors and Chief Executive Officers:

 Other Homeowner and Renter Assistance Programs

-The American Rescue Plan (opens new window) provides almost $10 billion to help struggling homeowners with financial assistance to help keep them in their homes.
+The American Rescue Plan (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) provides almost $10 billion to help struggling homeowners with financial assistance to help keep them in their homes.
 Homeowners may use this money for mortgage payments, utilities, insurance, and other needs.
 The American Rescue Plan and earlier pandemic-related statutes also provided financial assistance to renters and landlords through the Emergency Rental Assistance Program.
-Credit unions should refer to the U.S. Department of Treasury’s website (opens new window) and direct struggling members to those resources.
+Credit unions should refer to the U.S. Department of Treasury’s website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and direct struggling members to those resources.

 The NCUA is concerned about the financial well-being of credit unions and their members.
 While some of these pandemic protection programs may be ending, there are resources and new programs available to help ease the impact of the COVID-19 pandemic on homeowners.
 The NCUA encourages credit unions to understand these changes and use these resources to work with their members.
 Credit unions are also encouraged to share consumer education resources, available at NCUA’s MyCreditUnion.gov (opens new window), the U.S. Department of Treasury’s website, and the CFPB’s unified housing website, with concerned members.